-In the previous article, we explored a variety of Excel functions to work with weekdays and days of year.
+In the previous article, we explored a variety of formulas to calculate weekdays.
 Today, we are going to operate on a bigger time unit and learn the functions that Microsoft Excel provides for months.

 In this tutorial, you will learn:

 Microsoft Excel provides a special MONTH function to extract a month from date, which returns the month number ranging from 1 (January) to 12 (December).

 The MONTH function can be used in all versions of Excel 2016 - 2000 and its syntax is as simple as it can possibly be:

 serial_number is any valid date of the month you are trying to find.

 For the correct work of Excel MONTH formulas, a date should be entered by using the DATE(year, month, day) function.
 For example, the formula

 =MONTH(DATE(2015,3,1)) returns 3 since DATE represents the 1st day of March, 2015.

 =MONTH("1-Mar-2015") also work fine, though problems may occur in more complex scenarios if dates are entered as text.

 In practice, instead of specifying a date within the MONTH function, it's more convenient to refer to a cell with a date or supply a date returned by some other function.
 For example: